alexa/ask-sdk-controls/doc/userGuide.md

 ```

 Assume that on the previous turn the `ProductControl` took the initiative and issued a
-`RequestValueAct` that was rendered as "What type of fruit would you like?".
+`RequestValueAct` that was rendered as "What type of fruit would you like?"
 When the user
-replies with "Apples" the Product control determines that the user is answering its
+replies with "Apples" the `ProductControl` determines that the user is answering its
 question and returns `canHandle = true` to its parent.
 Before returning, the
 `ProductControl` takes a memo that it will use `.setWithValue()` if it does in fact get
 chosen to handle the input.
-The category & item-count controls return `canHandle = false`
+The category & item count controls return `canHandle = false`
 as they don't recognize intents with the product slot type (and do not have any questions
 pending an answer).
-Given that one child responded positively, the Shopping cart returns
+Given that one child responded positively, the Shopping Cart returns
 `canHandle = true` and takes a memo that it will forward to the Product control.
 In
 diagram form: